tiendc/go-apperrors/README.md

 // `adapter` code to transform the validation errors to `AppError`s.

 // Add a new file to the above directory, says `apperrors/validation_errors.go`.
-// This adapter function will be used later to create validation error. func ValidationErrorInfoBuilder(appErr AppError, buildCfg *gae.InfoBuilderConfig) *gae.InfoBuilderResult {
+// This building function will be used later to create validation error. func ValidationErrorInfoBuilder(err AppError, buildCfg *gae.InfoBuilderConfig) *gae.InfoBuilderResult {
-    // Extracts the inner validation error
-    vldErr := &thirdPartyLib.Error{}
+    // Extracts the inner error and casts it to the validation error type you use vldErr := &thirdPartyLib.Error{}
-    if !errors.As(appErr, &vldErr) {
+    if !errors.As(err, &vldErr) {
-        // panic, should not happen
+        // panic, this should not happen
     }
     return &gae.InfoBuilderResult{
         // Transform the error from the 3rd party lib to ErrorInfo struct
         ErrorInfo: &gae.ErrorInfo{
-            Message: buildCfg.TranslationFunc(buildCfg.Language, vldErr.getMessage(), appErr.Params()),
+            Message: buildCfg.TranslationFunc(buildCfg.Language, vldErr.getMessage(), err.Params()),
             Source: vldErr.getSource(),
             ...
         }